2023 Calaveras County Grape Stomp Competition

 www.facebook.com/MurphysSuites

-Located right on CA Highway 4, Murphys Suites is a two-star property yet offering modern conveniences.
-For instance, you have free parking, a kitchenette with refrigerator and microwave and TV that not all B&B will furnish.
-In addition, there is a seasonal pool and spa onsite and you can enjoy breakfast each morning.
-It’s also important to realize that there are 70 rooms here, making your chances of booking reservations that much better.
+Located right on CA Highway 4, Murphys Suites is a two-star property that offers modern conveniences.
+For instance, you have free parking in a kitchenette with a refrigerator, microwave, and TV, which not all B&Bs will furnish.
+In addition, there is a seasonal pool and spa onsite, and you can enjoy breakfast each morning.
+It’s also important to realize that there are 70 rooms here, making your chances of booking reservations much better.
 Just north of Feeney Park, it’s about a 15-minute walk to the heart of historic downtown Murphys.
-Built in 2001, Murphys Suites has had celebrity guests like the Doobie Brothers, Willie Nelson, B.B.
-King and Keb Mo.
+Built-in 2001, Murphys Suites has had celebrity guests like the Doobie Brothers, Willie Nelson, B.B.
+King, and Keb Mo.

 The Murphys Historic Hotel